robocup-depre/Rubik-s-Cube-V2/README.md

 sudo git clone https://github.com/robocup-depre/Rubik-s-Cube-V2.git
 ```
 Make sure you have successfully created your own telegram bot, like explained in [this article](https://www.telegram-group.com/en/blog/create-bot-telegram).
-Now it's time to edit one python scripts.
-Enter the Rubik-s-Cobe-V2 folder:
+Now it's time to edit one python script.
+Enter the Rubik-s-Cube-V2 folder:
 ```
 cd
 cd Rubik-s-Cube-V2
 ```
 Insert your Token in the code to link your bot to the code that will be executed in your Raspberry.
-I will use nano to do this, but you can also use an IDE like IDLE, or even any test editor.
+I will use nano to do this, but you can also use an IDE like IDLE, or even any text editor.
 ```
 sudo nano Bot.py
 ```